-CASU realizes that with the continued growth of an aging population, there is a need to educate and inform the community in regards to crimes affecting seniors.
-In 2022, CASU performed 24 community presentations.
+CASU acknowledges that with the continued growth of an aging population, there is a need to educate and inform the community in regards to crimes affecting seniors.
+In 2023, CASU performed 24 community presentations.
 Some of the groups that participated in CASU presentations are as follows:

 - Jamaican Foundation

 - Dundas Community Services

 - Afro Caribbean Canadian Association Seniors

-- St. Elizabeth Village

-- Retired Teachers Association
+- Twenty Place Retirement Community

+- Garth Trails Retirement Community

+- Sackville Hill Seniors Recreation Centre

+- Grace Community Christian Reformed Church

-- St. John's United Church
+- St. Patrick Catholic Women's League

-- Dundas Legion

-- United Steelworkers

-- Hindu Samaj Temple
+- Canada Hearing Services

+- Imperial Order Daughters of the Empire

 - HPS Citizen's Police College

-CASU members capitalized on local media to educate and inform the community by participating in media engagements with CHCH, The Hamilton Spectator and numerous radio stations.
+CASU members capitalized on local media to educate and inform the community.
+CASU members participated in media engagements with CHCH, The Hamilton Spectator, and Cable 14.

 CASU members placed an emphasis on educating and increasing awareness of issues effecting seniors within the HPS and its law enforcement partners.
-CASU provided training to every HPS recruit class in 2022 as well as members from the Communications Branch and the Social Navigator program.
-CASU members also teach police officers on the Elder Abuse Course conducted by the Ontario Police College.
+CASU provided training to every HPS recruit class in 2023.
+CASU members also provided training to HPS

+Communications new dispatchers and call takers.
+CASU members additionally teach police officers on the Elder Abuse Course conducted by the Ontario Police College 2-3 times per academic year.